 Call us on 0208 1445799 or 0115 883334 for advice.
 Debbie Connolly is a court Expert Witness for Dangerous Dog Cases.

-Remember your dog breaks the law by causing apprehension, so if it behaves in a manner that could make someone think it is going to bite them, it has broken the law.
+Remember your dog breaks the law by causing apprehension, so if it behaves in a manner that could make someone think it is going to bite them, you have broken the law.
 Stop letting your dog loose if it runs up to people or dogs and is not under your control.
 There has to be safe passage to your door for delivery and postal workers.

 Too many people leave help until too late.
 The dogs in many cases we have worked on showed a history of problem behaviour which was excused or ignored or misinterpreted by the owner until too late.
 Please ask for help in time, before you have the police at your door.

-You need legal advice if any incident occurs, not the local man in the pub, facebook or next door neighbour.
+You need legal and expert advice if any incident occurs, not the local man in the pub, facebook or next door neighbour.
 Most people think they know the law and don’t.
-We recommend Doglaw, run by the best known solicitor for dog cases, Trevor Cooper.
+We will help you find a suitable solicitor and a support group.

 See our new website if you have been involved in an incident

-We are now based in North Leicestershire to offer help over a bigger area, covering East and West Midlands, South and West Yorkshire, Derbyshire, Liverpool, Home Counties and London.
+We are now based in North Leicestershire to offer help over a bigger area, covering East and West Midlands, South and West Yorkshire, Nottinghamshire, Warwickshire, Derbyshire, Cheshire, Merseyside, Home Counties and London.
+Other areas considered.

 Some important points:

-- the police cannot tell you or force you to put a dog down, only a court can do that, they cannot take your dog and destroy it unless YOU sign their disclaimer to say they can.
+- the police cannot tell you to or force you to put a dog down, only a court can do that, they cannot take your dog and destroy it unless YOU sign their disclaimer to say they can.
+There is no legal obligation to sign a disclaimer.
 They can seize a dog and hold it in kennels until the court date.

-- don’t sign the dog over if there is no warrant and the police have not entered your property if there was an incident until you have had some advice, some police officers have made it sound like the dog will be put down anyway and distraught owners have handed over the dog and not fought.
-DO NOT SIGN THE DISCLAIMER.
+- some police officers have made it sound like the dog will be put down anyway and distraught owners have handed over the dog and not fought.
+This is not true so DO NOT SIGN THE DISCLAIMER

 - if reported or you have an incident, get a behaviourist immediately to do an assessment, don’t wait to be told